sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

 Note, to test Wi-Fi, your board will need Wi-Fi support.
 You can use a Wi-Fi adapter/dongle, or use a board like the Raspberry Pi 3 that has Wi-Fi built-in.

 For this lab, we'll use the ProductB, that includes the default app (Bertha), which shows network status.

+Other settings that use provisioning packages:

+* **Change the automatic update settings in your runtime image**: [Windows 10 IoT Core Pro Update Control File](https://developer.microsoft.com/en-us/windows/iot/docs/createiotcorepro)

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites